ckoorosh/CykoMessenger-Server/README.md

-# cyko_server
+# CykoMessenger Server
- a really fast and high-performance chat server
+ A really fast and high-performance chat server for CykoMessenger.